unitaryfund/mitiq/CONTRIBUTING.md

 All releases for Mitiq are tagged on the `main` branch with tags for the version number of the release.
 Find all the previous releases [here](https://github.com/unitaryfund/mitiq/releases).

-## Code of conduct
-Mitiq development abides to the [Contributors' Covenant](https://mitiq.readthedocs.io/en/latest/code_of_conduct.html).